acimanx/my-scripts/README.md

 # my-scripts
-##Here I write some scripts for my personal use.
+## Here is my collection of scripts for my personal use.